 # Soups – Just like milk, soups too contain vitamins and minerals in good amounts.
 Just remember to blend it as smoothly as possible.

-So, that’s all above healthy drinking habits, you can adopt to make recovery time smooth for 48hours from tooth extraction.
+So, that’s all above healthy drinking habits, you can adopt to make recovery time smooth for 48 hours from tooth extraction.

-Along with all this, Porridge (Also Known As Khichadi In India) is considered one of the best meal to have after tooth extraction.
+Along with all this, Porridge (Also Known As Khichadi In India) is considered one of the best meals to have after tooth extraction.
 You may even replace your meals with them as they are quite easy to swallow and don’t require much effort to chew.